hypatia-software-org/hypatia-engine/README.md

 If the bootstrap fails, you can try to install yourself:

-  1. Install Pygame (platform-specific)
+  1. Install Pygame (platform-specific).
+Installing Pygame is a different process on various systems.
+See the __Installing Pygame__ section below.
   2. `pip install --user .`

-Installing Pygame is different on various systems.
-See the _Installing Pygame_ section.

 ### Checkout the Demo